 Decay, infection, orthodontic correction or problems with a wisdom tooth — there are times when the extraction of a tooth becomes necessary.

-If you would like to more information, we welcome your call or visit to Fisher Distinctive Dentistry in Port Orchard, Washington where Dr. Devin Fisher and Dr. Zack Bergevin look forward to helping you maintain a healthy smile!
+If you would like to more information, we welcome you to call 360-876-0445 or visit Fisher Distinctive Dentistry in Port Orchard, Washington, where Dr. Devin Fisher and Dr. Zack Bergevin look forward to helping you maintain a healthy smile!